-What can online dating tell us about human behavior?
-Ask Dr. Jessica Carbino.
-As Tinder’s Sociologist, she offers an unparalleled look at relationships, technology, and decision-making in the 21st century.
-Called the “Dr. Ruth of the swipe right generation” (LA Weekly), Carbino delves into the data to share surprising insights on modern love—and life.
+What can online dating tell us about behavior?
+Ask Jessica Carbino.
+As Bumble (and formerly, Tinder’s) Sociologist—and one of Fast Company’s Most Creative People of 2017—she offers an unparalleled look at relationships, technology, and decision-making.
+Called the “Dr. Ruth of the swipe-right generation” (LA Weekly), Carbino delves into the data to share surprising insights on modern love—and life.

 More Than Love The Surprising Science (and Business) of Online Dating

-After studying trends in modern dating for Tinder, Dr. Jessica Carbino can speak, with rare insight, on wider shifts in human behavior: invaluable for every industry, business, and vertical trying to navigate today’s digital marketplace.
+After studying trends in modern dating for Tinder and Bumble, Dr. Jessica Carbino can speak, with rare insight, on wider shifts in human behavior: invaluable for every industry, business, and vertical trying to navigate today’s digital marketplace.

 On Compatibility What Does Modern Love Mean Today?

 While earning her doctorate at UCLA, Dr. Jessica Carbino studied the ways we conceptualize and pursue romance on a massive scale.
 And in this plugged-in talk, perfect for colleges, she breaks down the ‘why’ and ‘what’ of courtship in the twenty-first century.
 Older models of love—both “romantic” and “prosaic”—are giving way to a new, market-based logic, Carbino argues.
 Hollywood myths of idealized soul-mates and shining knights are fading away just as fast as the bourgeois conception of love as a lifelong sacrifice.
 In today’s milieu, it’s all about maximizing our choices—a new, practical take on compatibility that says don’t settle, but don’t hold out for fate.
 This is a myth-busting, clear-eyed sociological survey of modern love (and its discontents …) from “the Dr. Ruth of the swipe-right generation” (LA Weekly).